sreesanthmk2020Admin/vstar/README.md

     And SR should be visible in UI with matching product, service and issue

 katalonc.exe -noSplash -runMode=console -projectPath="C:\projects\katalon\myproject.prj" -testSuitePath="Test Suites/Release_25.4_API_UI_Smoke" -executionProfile="default" -browserType="Chrome"

+Hi [Tech Lead’s Name],

+Sure, I’ll take it up for testing in the next sprint.

+Best regards,
+[Your Name]